Murali-group/PathLinker/README.md

 PathLinker supports several different options for weighting the network.
-If the input graph has weights, PathLinker interprets them as multiplicative probabilities by default, and it computes the most probable paths after a log-transform.
+If the input graph has weights, PathLinker interprets them as multiplicative probabilities by default, defines the cost of a path as the product of the weights of the edges in it, and computes the most probable paths by using a log-transform.
 The software supports a flag to interpret edge weights as additive costs instead.
 If the input graph does not have weights, PathLinker can run the PageRank algorithm as a pre-processing step to generate probablistic weights from edges visitation probabilities.

-See the publications referenced above for a formal description of the method.
+See the publications referenced below for a formal description of the method.

 ### What's included